 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of long-term residents which are administered antianxiety drugs.
+This metric tells you the percent of long-term residents which are administered antianxiety drugs.
 These medications are generally prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Concord Nursing and Rehabilitation Center, 64.44% of Patients

 This indicates the percent of residents exhibiting signs of depression.

 Appropriate Vaccine Usage